radius-project/blog/radblog/content/posts/2025/in-place-upgrades/index.md

    ```bash
    $ rad upgrade kubernetes
    ```
    This will upgrade the Radius control plane in your Kubernetes cluster to the latest version matching your CLI.
 The CLI will first run a series of preflight checks (more on this below) to ensure your cluster and current Radius installation are ready to upgrade.
 If all checks pass, `rad upgrade` will proceed to perform the upgrade.
 Under the hood, this triggers a Helm-based upgrade of the Radius containers.
-The upgrade is applied as a rolling update to minimize downtime—the Radius Pods will be replaced one by one, preserving the system's state and all your environment configurations.
+The upgrade is applied as a rolling update to minimize downtime—the Radius Pods will be replaced one by one, preserving the system's state and all your Environment configurations.

    Alternatively, if you want to upgrade to a specific version, you can use the `--version` flag.
 For instance, to upgrade to v0.50.0:
    ```bash